What to Expect During Your First Psychiatric Evaluation

 A lot of people come to their first psychiatric evaluation thinking it will just be a few tests or a quick talk about medication.
 Instead, the appointment is really about getting to know you as a whole person.

-Your provider will learn about your experiences, how long symptoms have lasted, and how they affect your daily life.
+During your appointment, Lori wants to understand your experiences, how long symptoms have lasted, and how they affect your daily life.
 The goal is not just to identify symptoms but to understand the bigger picture of your emotional, mental, and physical well-being.

 During your evaluation, Lori will explore: